matheusrm-git/General-Projects/Greystone College Projects/README.md

-# PowerBI Projects
+# Greystone College Projects
-This folder contains PowerBI projects for the portfolio.
-There is .pbix files and the sources with description.
+This folder contains projects created during the Greystone College Data Analysis Program.
+There are notebooks, .pbix files, and the sources with description.

 **IMPORTANT:** To use the PowerBI files you need to download the sources and change the data sources using the power query tool.